ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ```

 <aside class="warning">
-The implementation of the JWKS Endpoint is directly impacted by the emerging requirements of the Directory and thus subject to change.
+The implementation of the JWKS Endpoint is directly impacted by the emerging requirements of the Registry and thus subject to change.
 </aside>

 <aside class="warning">